ErpNetDocs/winclient/introduction/workspace/file-page.md

 ## Create new document

 With the <b>Create</b> button, you have the option of central document creation from any location in the program.
 When you choose this function, you have a list of all document types.
-You can easily find the one you’re looking for, as we organize them into functional areas (just like in the Main Menu):
+You can easily find the one you’re looking for, as we organize them into functional areas (just like in the Main menu):

 ![Create New Document](pictures/create-new-document.png)